daniel-np/TemplateHelper/README.md

-# EmailGenerator
+# Template Generator
-Email content generator that reads template files and creates a gui to help fill out the data
+Template content generator that reads template files and creates a gui to help fill out the data

 Its main purpose is email, but it could be used for any template.
 It requires a basic syntax to create a template, description at the bottom.